lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Other values are RESERVED.
 - the fragment receiver MUST check its value.
   If the value is different from all 1's, the message MUST be ignored.

-The size of the SCHC Sender-Abort header is generally not a multiple of the L2 Word size.
-Therefore, a SCHC Sender-Abort generally needs padding bits.

 The SCHC Sender-Abort MUST NOT be acknowledged.